Stanlee Gatti: Early life and education

 Gatti was born in a small mining town of Raton, New Mexico, and is the second youngest of five children born to mother Ann Simovich Gatti and father Larry Gatti.
 His father who was a coal miner and a master craftsman was born in Arpino, Italy.
 His mother was born in Van Houten, New Mexico, and is of Montenegrin descent.
 Gatti is proud of his cultural heritage and always responds to anyone who simplifies his heritage as Italian merely by his surname saying, "I am half Italian and half Montenegrin."

 Gatti studied at both the University of Northern Colorado and the University of Oregon.
 After college he briefly returned home to coordinate events at the local country club, and worked as a department store window dresser.
 Within the year, he moved to Aspen, Colorado to participate in the Aspen Music Festival and worked in a local plant store.
-In August of 1978, he moved to San Francisco and landed a job at the St. Francis Hotel flower shop.
+In August 1978, he moved to San Francisco and landed a job at the St. Francis Hotel flower shop.
 Later he was hired to work for the hotel in the capacity of Hospitality Manager, a position created for him by Bill Grzywacz, a hotel executive who later became Gatti's partner and most trusted advisor.